Illnas/Illnas/README.md

-# Welcome to my Github Profile

-Hey.
-I am Dario Žalac (also known as "Nadatari").
+# Hey.
+I am Dario Žalac (also known as "Nadatari") and welcome to my Github Profile!

 I am a guy who stumbled upon Web Design as a student that just had to quit from his university life cause my family had financial troubles.
 Years later, and as 27-year-old, you will notice one thing; I am not giving